Slaviša Žungul: Indoor soccer: New York Arrows

-Settling for an indoor football career, Žungul—now known as Steve Zungul—tried to make the best of the new situation.
-After playing European Cup football with Hajduk as well as competing at the European Championship with Yugoslavia, the 24-year-old suddenly found himself in a new world.
-Indoor soccer was a sport almost akin to human pinball with ice hockey-style dasher boards around the field, buzzers, flashing lights, disco music, galloping players and the ball rebounding haphazardly off the walls and around the turf.
-Though financially well compensated for his services, the move to indoor in professional terms meant being relegated to playing with and against players whose skills and abilities were far inferior to his.

-Making his debut in the Arrows' opening game of the season in Nassau Coliseum he immediately established his scoring credentials, recording four goals.
-He would soon start scoring goals like a man possessed.
+Making his debut in the Arrows' opening game of the season in Nassau Coliseum, he immediately established his scoring credentials, recording four goals.
 He finished the campaign close second to Fred Grgurev in the 1978–79 season scoring race as the Arrows won the title.
 In his second season, Zungul led the MISL in goals scored in 1979–80, guiding his team to the second straight league title and winning the league MVP honours.

-In the 1980–81 season, Zungul achieved an amazing feat, scoring 108 goals in 40 games.
-In comparison, the second leading scorer Vic Davidson of the Phoenix Inferno scored only 50 goals.
+In the 1980–81 season, Zungul achieved a record of scoring 108 goals in 40 games in comparison to the second leading scorer Vic Davidson of the Phoenix Inferno having previously scored 50 goals.
 Zungul was well on his way to earning his eventual moniker of "The Lord of All Indoors", first given to him by Sports Illustrated writer JD Reed.
 The Arrows won the title again (their third straight), while Zungul won MVP for the second consecutive season.